Lurrod/freecodecamp/README.md

 projet1 - Objective: Build an app that is functionally similar to https://palindrome-checker.freecodecamp.rocks.

+projet2 - Objective: Build an app that is functionally similar to https://roman-numeral-converter.freecodecamp.rocks.

+projet3 - Objective: Build an app that is functionally similar to https://telephone-number-validator.freecodecamp.rocks.

+projet4 - Objective: Build an app that is functionally similar to https://cash-register.freecodecamp.rocks.

+projet5 - Objective: Build an app that is functionally similar to https://pokemon-search-app.freecodecamp.rocks.

 ### How to download :

 Copy the following command in a shell :